\textsc{NaVIDA}: Vision-Language Navigation with Inverse Dynamics Augmentation: Experiment

 \subsection{Ablation Study}

-In this section, we conduct ablations on the effectiveness of IDS, the length of HPAC, entropy-based execution horizon selection and dynamic modeling methods.
+In this section, we conduct ablations on the effectiveness of IDS, the effectiveness of HPAC and dynamic modeling methods.
 To ensure efficiency, we conduct experiments on data without ScaleVLN and report the performance on R2R-CE benchmark.
-We do not use entropy-based execution horizon selection mechanism by default unless otherwise stated.
+Here for convenience, we execute all predicted action chunks in this section.

-\textbf{Effect of IDS Data.} ~\cref{tab:ablation_on_idm} varies whether R2R, RxR, and DAgger trajectories contribute IDS pairs ($\bullet$) or not ($\circ$).
-Using IDS consistently improves all metrics: on R2R alone, SR rises from 32.0 to 40.5; with R2R+RxR, SR increases to 47.7; adding DAgger without IDS yields SR 52.6, while enabling IDS across all three reaches SR 55.5 with lower NE (4.91) and higher SPL (49.6).
-The performance gains are most pronounced in data-scarce scenarios and continue to accumulate as additional data sources are introduced.
-This pattern suggests IDS injects a transferable, language-agnostic notion of ``how actions change what is seen,'' which complements imitation rollouts such as DAgger.
+\textbf{Scalability of IDS Data.} ~\cref{tab:ablation_on_idm} varies whether R2R, RxR, and DAgger trajectories contribute IDS pairs ($\bullet$) or not ($\circ$).
+Incorporating IDS consistently improves performance across all metrics and data configurations.
+On R2R alone, adding IDS increases SR from 32.0 to 40.5.
+When extending to R2R+RxR, SR further rises to 47.7.
+Introducing DAgger without IDS yields an SR of 52.6, while enabling IDS supervision across all three sources achieves 55.5 SR, accompanied by a lower NE (4.91) and higher SPL (49.6).
+Notably, the gains are most pronounced in data-scarce settings and continue to accumulate as additional trajectory sources are introduced.
+This scaling behavior indicates that IDS provides a complementary training signal rather than merely amplifying imitation supervision.
+Overall, these results suggest that IDS injects a transferable, language-agnostic notion of action-grounded visual dynamics into the model.
+Crucially, this capability integrates seamlessly with existing rollout-based paradigms such as DAgger, yielding additive improvements without requiring changes to the underlying imitation framework.

-\textbf{Ablations of the Chunk Number.} Table~\ref{tab:ablation_on_chunk_num} shows the impact of the maximum number of action chunks allowed in HPAC on the VLN-CE R2R Val-Unseen split.
-When the maximum number of action chunks is equal to $1$, we set the merging probability to $1$ to make it equivalent to the action merging method used in previous works.
-We found that optimal performance was achieved when the model was allowed to output $3$ action chunks at a time, while fewer or more chunks resulted in degraded performance.
-We believe that appropriately increasing the number of action chunks predicted by the model can improve its long-term path planning capabilities, while predicting too many action chunks would exceed its perception limit, leading to suboptimal action predictions due to a lack of global knowledge.

-\textbf{Entropy-Based vs. Fixed Execution Horizon.} \cref{tab:ablation_on_filter} presents our ablation study of entropy-based action execution horizon selection.
-As a comparison, we truncate the action chunks after a fixed number of action chunks.
-It can be seen that selecting an appropriate execution horizon (the second row) effectively improves the model's performance in unseen scenarios.
-Furthermore, the action entropy-based execution horizon selection method is more effective than fixed-size execution horizon selection, demonstrating the benefit of adapting to the model’s uncertainty dynamics.